- About Rotary

 Please note that all donations are subject to a 2% administration charge to support the running of the trust, and in the event that no suitable project can be found within a period of five years, the donations will be transferred to the Donation Trust’s General Fund.

-Unless an appeal has been specified your donation will be allocated to our ‘General Disaster Fund’ which has been set up by the trustees to be less restrictive to one particular disaster and funds can be utilised throughout the world.
+Unless an appeal has been specified your donation will be allocated to our ‘General Disaster Fund’.